Best Lead-Free Hunting Ammo: Is Copper the New Lead?

 Best Lead-Free Hunting Ammunition for Deer: Winchester Copper Impact

-The Copper Extreme Point's frequently exhibits deeper penetration, wider expansion, and better accuracy than lead-core alternatives.
-If you’re looking to try copper hunting bullets for deer hunting, this is a great starting point.
+The Copper Extreme Point frequently exhibits deeper penetration, wider expansion, and better accuracy than lead-core alternatives.
+If you're looking to try copper hunting bullets for deer hunting, this is a great starting point.

 Best Lead-Free Hunting Ammo for Elk: Hornady CX

-This lead-free hunting ammunition is perfect for long-range elk hunting (you can check our stock HERE).
-Its hard-hitting, high-quality Copper alloy eXpanding (CX) bullets are designed to soar across a flat trajectory, resist wind drift, and inflict maximum damage to large game with thick hide.
+So long as it is appropriate for taking large game at long range, any Hornady cartridge loaded with a Copper alloy eXpanding (CX) projectile is perfect for elk hunting.
+The CX bullet is designed to soar across a flat trajectory, resist wind drift, and inflict maximum damage to large game with thick hides.

 The heavily alloyed (but still nontoxic) CX is exceedingly tough – hence its ability to penetrate to the depth where an elk's vital organs lie.
 By avoiding fragmentation, the CX is able to conserve the momentum it needs to keep on pressing through dense, sinewy flesh.

-The CX’s polymer tip doesn't just increase its ballistic cofficient (which is just a fancy way of saying it helps the bullet conserve more velocity downrange).
-It also forces broad, swift expansion after impact, which is precisely the sort of terminal performance needed to drop game as large and tough as elk.
+The CX's polymer tip doesn't just increase its ballistic coefficient; it also forces broad, swift expansion after impact, which is precisely the sort of terminal performance needed to drop game as large and tough as elk.

 Best Lead-Free Hunting Ammunition for Bear: Federal Premium Trophy Copper

-Federal produces a lot of high-quality big game hunting cartridges.
-That includes outstanding lead-free ammunition, such as that which is loaded with Trophy Copper bullets.
+Federal produces many high-quality big game hunting cartridges.
+That includes outstanding lead-free ammunition, such as that loaded with Trophy Copper bullets.

-The Trophy Copper is accurate; not just because a monolithic bullet necessarily lacks any jacket concentricity or weight distribution flaws that could have impacted its balance, but also because it has a sharp tip, grooved shank, and boat tail.
-Up to 99 percent weight retention necessarily produces deep penetration.
-And thanks to its nose cavity, which is optimized for wide expansion across a wide range of impact velocities, the Trophy Copper reliably exhibits the terminal ballistics which kill bears dead as disco.
+The Trophy Copper is ridiculously accurate; not just because a monolithic bullet necessarily lacks any jacket concentricity or weight distribution flaws that could have impacted its balance, but also because it has a sharp tip, grooved shank, and boat tail.
+The durable bullet's tendency to retain as much as 99% of its weight after impact helps promote deep, tear-piercing penetration.
+And thanks to its nose cavity, which is optimized for wide expansion across a wide range of impact velocities, the Trophy Copper reliably exhibits the terminal ballistics that kill bears dead as disco.

 Best Lead-Free Varmint Hunting Bullets: Nosler Ballistic Tip Lead-Free Varmint

-The Ballistic Tip Lead-Free Varmint also features a flat base, which alongside its sleek polymer tip ensures highly consistent close-to-mid range accuracy.
-That's a huge advantage while you're hunting small, perceptive and skittish small game like coyote and prairie dogs.
+The Ballistic Tip Lead-Free Varmint also features a flat base, which alongside its sleek polymer tip ensures highly consistent close-to-mid-range accuracy.
+That's a huge advantage when hunting small, perceptive, and skittish game like coyote and prairie dog.

 Best for Waterfowl: Fiocchi Golden Waterfowl Bismuth

-I couldn’t end my review without talking about one of my favorite lead-free hunting loads, Fiocchi Golden Waterfowl Bismuth.
+I couldn't end my review without talking about one of my favorite lead-free hunting loads: Fiocchi Golden Waterfowl Bismuth.
 These shotgun shells contain nontoxic bismuth shot that patterns tightly and hits hard.
-They're relatively easy to find as well.
+They're also relatively easy to find for sale.

 Buyer's Guide: Choosing the Best Lead-Free Ammunition

-Choosing non-lead hunting ammo takes a little more thought than simply clicking on the first available option.
-If you’re curious about how I made my selections or want to learn more, keep reading.
+Choosing non-lead hunting ammo requires a little more thought than simply clicking on the first available option.
+If you're curious about how I made my selections and want to learn more, keep reading.

 Picking out the perfect box of hunting ammunition can be challenging under normal circumstances.
-Adding “lead-free” to your list of requirements can complicate the process even further.
+Adding "lead-free" to your list of requirements complicates the process even further.

-I begin by scoping out ammunition rated for the creatures I’m after.
-If I’m going after smaller critters, I need something with a thinner jacket and a softer core (to expedite expansion).
-If I'm hunting larger game, I want a monolithic bullet that won’t fragment following impact.
+I begin by scoping out ammunition rated for the creatures I'm after.
+If I'm going after smaller critters, I need a bullet with the thin jacket and soft core that expedite expansion.
+If I'm hunting larger game, I want a monolithic bullet that won't fragment following impact.
 I also want a polymer tip and boat tail, which help to reduce drag, flatten trajectory, and fortify striking energy.

 Health Benefits of Lead-Free Ammunition

 Everyone knows about the health risks associated with lead exposure.
-While I'm not chiefly interested in copper ammo for its health benefits, there has been interesting research to suggest lead-free hunting ammunition is actually worth the switch.
+While I'm not chiefly interested in copper ammo for its health benefits, interesting research suggests that lead-free hunting ammunition is actually worth the switch.

 For example, studies done in the UK suggest that there are significant levels of lead in venison harvested with lead projectiles.
 However, if you aren't getting a buck every week and serving it for supper every night, you will probably be okay.